One Day in Lisbon: What to See (+Itinerary & Walking Map)

-Lisbon in 1 day – Our Itinerary and Walking Map
+Lisbon in 1 Day: Itinerary & Walking Map

-To make the process of planning your day in Lisbon easier, I created this Lisbon walking map that illustrates the walk described in this post.
+To make planning your one day in Lisbon easier, I created this walking map that follows the exact route of our itinerary and helps you see how it all fits together.

-My phone shows that we walked a total of 10km in Lisbon.
-This includes a 2km walk from the sailing boat to the Time Out Market, which wasn’t such a good idea after all.
-If I were to do it again, I would definitely take a taxi here as well.
+In total, we walked about 10 km (6 miles) during our day in Lisbon.
+This includes a 2 km walk from the sailing boat to the Time Out Market, which wasn’t the best idea after a long day.
+If I were to do it again, I would take a taxi for this part to save time and energy.

 Lisbon in one day walking map and itinerary